mfc0d1ng/Generic-singly-linked-list-in-C-language/README.md

 A shared library which provides a set of functions for handling singly linked list in C. Note that the library doesn't provide methods for constructing and copying the list elements because C  isn't object-oriented programming language.
 User is responsible for constructing and copying the list elements.

 <h2> How to download? </h2>
-You can download it here  <a href="https://github.com/user-attachments/files/19917090/libList.zip">here</a>
+You can download it here  <a href="https://github.com/user-attachments/files/19999024/libList.zip">here</a>

 <h2> How to install? </h2>
 Unzip the downloaded file and move libList.so to /usr/lib

 <h2> How to link? </h2>
-You can link the library to your C project as follows: gcc example.c -l List <br>
+You can link the library to your C project as follows: gcc example.c -l List
-And don't forget to include linked_list.h, note that linked_list.h depends on linked_list_details.h so keep both in the same directory.

 <br>
 <h2> Examples </h2>